adrien-bougouin/challenge-eval/README.md

 directory instead of `test` directory.

 ## Test a Program
 Inputs are sent to `run.sh`.
-Write the code to execute the program inside `run.sh`.
+Edit `run.sh` to add the code to execute the program to test.

 ## Sample Test Output
 ```